trax721/cloudflare/README.md

 NOTHING in this library can or should be deemed as protected code by any organization.

-The functions were developed to return the data from succesful attempts at running python scripts against the Cloudflare API.
+The functions were developed to return the data from succesful attempts against the Cloudflare API.

 It will crash/exit a program if there was an unsuccessful call made to the Cloudflare API so that appropriate syntax troubleshooting can be done.